HEBRON BAPTIST CHURCH, INC.

 - Care for the church's members and other persons in the community

-The Senior Pastor shall be the chief administrator of the church ministerial staff, administrative and support staff.
-In addition, the Senior Pastor shall serve as an ex-officio member of all church Teams.
+The Lead Pastor shall be the chief administrator of the church ministerial staff, administrative and support staff.
+In addition, the Lead Pastor shall serve as an ex-officio member of all church Teams.
 He may appoint another member of the church staff to share his administrative and Team responsibilities.

-The Senior Pastor is solely responsible for the church staff.
-Each staff member serves at the will of the Senior Pastor.
-The Senior Pastor may, within the confines of the adopted budget, add, remove, replace or realign existing staff positions as he deems necessary and appropriate.
+The Lead Pastor is solely responsible for the church staff.
+Each staff member serves at the will of the Lead Pastor.
+The Lead Pastor may, within the confines of the adopted budget, add, remove, replace or realign existing staff positions as he deems necessary and appropriate.

 SECTION 1.
 LICENSING, ORDINATION AND COMMISSIONING

-- Anyone who, in the judgment of the pastoral leadership, gives evidence by his faithfulness, zeal and understanding of sound Christian doctrine that he is called of God to the work of the ministry, after being examined and approved by the Senior Pastor, may be licensed to preach the Gospel of Christ.
-Upon licensing, the newly licensed minister shall have the authority under the supervision of the Senior Pastor to preach the gospel, minister to the members, baptize believers, serve communion, perform weddings, lead worship, and perform other ministerial duties approved by the Senior Pastor.
+- Any man who, in the judgment of the pastoral leadership, gives evidence by his faithfulness, zeal and understanding of sound Christian doctrine that he is called of God to the work of the ministry, after being examined and approved by the Lead Pastor, may be licensed to preach the Gospel of Christ.
+Upon licensing, the newly licensed minister shall have the authority under the supervision of the Lead Pastor to preach the gospel, minister to the members, baptize believers, serve communion, perform weddings, lead worship, and perform other ministerial duties approved by the Lead Pastor.

-- If the Senior Pastor decides that someone possesses the Biblical, spiritual and educational qualifications for ordination as stated in 1 Timothy 3:1-7 and Titus 1:6-9, he shall call together the men of the church to examine the candidate.
-After the examination and upon the recommendation of the Senior Pastor, a public service shall be held at which time the candidate shall be ordained by the laying on of hands.
+- If the Lead Pastor discerns among the men of the church one who possesses the Biblical, spiritual and educational qualifications for ordination as stated in 1 Timothy 3:1-7 and Titus 1:6-9, he shall call together the men of the church to examine the candidate.
+After the examination and upon the recommendation of the Lead Pastor, a public service shall be held at which time the candidate shall be ordained by the laying on of hands.
 Upon ordination, the newly ordained pastor shall have the full blessing of the church to preach, lead as pastor, baptize, serve communion, perform weddings, lead worship and perform other ministerial duties as led by the Lord and the local church.

 SECTION 2.
 DESIGNATED CONTRIBUTIONS